damilarekoiki/laravel-engr-test/README.md

 The UI is displayed on the root page

+You can open the application to submit a claim

 ## Extra Notes

 The BatchClaimsCommand is the command that is meant to run daily to create claim batches